biowpn/bioweapon/_posts/2023-03-19-round-to-multiple.md

 ## Intro

-Rounding is one of the recurring challenges in software engineering.
+Rounding is one of the recurring tasks.
-While there are standard solutions (`std::round` and friends) to "rounding floating-point to whole number" problem, there is an entirely different class of rounding problems in the wild:
+While there are standard solutions (`std::round` and friends) to "rounding floating-point to whole number", there is a more general class of rounding problems:

-**Round N to multiple of M.**
+**Round integer N to multiple of integer M.**

 For example, given `N = 17` and `M = 10`: